johnstaveley/SecurityEssentials/Developer README.md

 Screenshots from failed selenium tests are stored in StorageAccountNonVNetName in container Selenium

+Whitesource bolt free will allow you to scan your provide up to 5 times per day, for unlimited, get the paid version.

 Secure DevOps Kit for Azure (AzSK).
 Documentation is here: https://github.com/azsk/DevOpsKit-docs and here: https://azsk.azurewebsites.net/03-Security-In-CICD/Readme.html#enable-azsk-extension-for-your-vsts-1
 	Azure_SQLDatabase_AuthZ_Use_AAD_Admin - switched off because we don't run an AD server Azure_AppService_AuthN_Use_AAD_for_Client_AuthN - removed as application has its own user database